-in my house we make a total of 6,mum,dad and the four of us.we are priviledged to have parents who value education and willl sacrifice anything to see that we achieve our goals.someone once remarked by saying"patricia i think your father is very wealthy,he lets all of you go to the best schools"i told her my father and mother are only the best parents in the world,thay are not stinking rich,they just know where to invest best and they sacrifice alot to see us have the best.yet even if resources are available self motivation to arrive at success is key
+In my house we make a total of 6,mum,dad and the four of us.We are privileged to have parents who value education and will sacrifice anything to see that we achieve our goals.Someone once remarked by saying"Patricia i think your father is very wealthy,he lets all of you go to the best schools"i told her my father and mother are only the best parents in the world,that they are not stinking rich,they just know where to invest best and they sacrifice a lot to see us have the best.Yet even if resources are available self motivation to arrive at success is key

-as a young girl,i wanted to become a journalist,then slowly the dream shifted and one day i remember telling my mother that i would be a lawyer!this was after i witnessed a woman mistreat her malnorished step son,i vividly remember that day when this healthy looking boy was dumped at the father's door by the mother and only in two weeks this handsome baby had become frail and almost at the point of death,i was just in primary 3,because he was denied food and always tethered like a goat so he may not soil the home,i felt pity for this child,worst of all nobody was doing anything about it!whenever he would soil himself it would take hours before he was cleaned up.i started saving my pocket money mum gave to buy this child biscuits and cookies whenever i returned from school and sneaked these things to him,he was only about one year then,i would sit at the window at home and watch this child and i would just cry but when i had the chance when the step mom was away,i would go play with him.sadly we left that place and i dont know how baby amon's life ended.i later witnessed several of such occurence and this time i was abit older,i would confront the parents and threaten that i would report them to police if they didn't stop and from then my life got shaped along the line of humanrights,advocacy and justice.
+As a young girl,i wanted to become a journalist,then slowly the dream shifted and one day i remember telling my mother that i would be a lawyer!This was after i witnessed a woman mistreat her malnourished step son,i vividly remember that day when this healthy looking boy was dumped at the father's door by the mother and only in two weeks this handsome baby had become frail and almost at the point of death,i was just in primary 3,because he was denied food and always tethered like a goat so he may not soil the home,i felt pity for this child,worst of all nobody was doing anything about it!whenever he would soil himself it would take hours before he was cleaned up.I started saving my pocket money mum gave to buy this child biscuits and cookies whenever i returned from school and sneaked these things to him,he was only about one year then,i would sit at the window at home and watch this child and i would just cry but when i had the chance when the step mom was away,i would go play with him.Sadly we left that place and i dont know how baby Amon's life ended.i later witnessed several of such occurrences against children and this time i was abit older,i would confront the parents and tell them i would report them to police if they didn't stop and from then my life got shaped along the line of human rights,advocacy and justice.

-these life experiences helped shaped my vision and dreams and aspirations,i also tell my friends that though they say experience is the best teacher which is true,sometimes we dont just have to wait for our own experiences to come,we only have to step into the shoes of those facing such cruelity and be a part of them and help make their lives worthwhile
+These life experiences helped shaped my vision and dreams and aspirations,i also tell my friends that though they say experience is the best teacher which is true,sometimes we dont just have to wait for our own experiences to come,we only have to step into the shoes of those facing such cruelty and be a part of them and help make their lives worthwhile

-and so when i passed to go to university,i applied for law,but so many opposing forces from my uncles and aunts came in,they said alll sorts of things to deter my dream,then i fell for it,i found myself in an IT class but i will tell you it was the ugliest decision i ever made when i chose to ollow not my dream but others wish,dad was against my former decision,wish i had listened to him,i never would have wasted the time i did in class.later i came to my senses and joined law school,just day one in that class i knew that i was right where i belonged,i knew i was destined to be a lawyer not just by name or profession but by calling and deeds,i dont regret the choice i made.
+and so when i passed to go to university,i applied for law,but so many opposing forces from my uncles and aunts came in,they said all sorts of things to deter my dream,then i fell for it,i found myself in an IT class but i will tell you i wish i followed my first dream though the choice wasn't bad either because it helped me learn afew things too but my heart's desire should have come in first.Later I came to my senses and joined law school,just day one in that class i knew that i was right where i belonged,i knew i was destined to be a lawyer not just by name or profession but by calling and deeds,i dont regret the choice i made.

-i still faced challenges in trying to put down my thoughts or air them out.till i was lucky to be employed at Joy for Children Uganda(www.joyforchildren.org)where i found the same interests in it's mission statement and vision and i told my self i was going to use my time working there profitably for the good cause of all and now being a part of this great family at World Pulse couldnt be any better priviledge
+I still faced challenges in trying to put down my thoughts or air them out.till i was lucky to be employed at Joy for Children Uganda(www.joyforchildren.org)where i found the same interests in it's mission statement and vision and i told my self i was going to use my time working there profitably for the good cause of all and now being a part of this great family at World Pulse couldn't be any better privilege

-i still believe that we can all make this world what we want it to be.it starts right now with you and me,exhuding the right zeal,focus and determination to succeed in this life.
+I still believe that we can all make this world what we want it to be.It starts right now with you and me,exhuding the right zeal,focus and determination to succeed in this life.